An ongoing project, first conducted for my dissertation during my BA in Furniture Design and Make at Rycotewood Furniture Centre.

 The intention of this study, therefore, is to document the different approaches adopted during bereavement by carrying out interviews with individuals and field specific experts.
 The interviewees represent craftspeople, counsellors, and respondents.
 Through research and analysis, the aim is to determine what similarities are presented across all recorded coping methods, and therefore enhance our understanding of to what extent craft is effective as a healing process.
 The approach taken towards this discussion will be from the perspective of a craftswoman who has experienced significant losses during her lifetime, in order to evaluate the approaches adopted during times of bereavement, a period of time leading up to or following a loss.

 This is The Maker’s Guide to Grief: an analysis of how craft provides solace during bereavement.”

-The dissertation informed her final design and make project of the course; the outcome being her award winning Corkey’s Cabinet.
-This piece went on to inspire a collaborative film project by students from Northern Film School and Harriet Poppy Speed, entitled A Maker’s Guide to Grief.
+The research informed the final design of my award winning Corkey’s Cabinet (2018), as well as going on to inspire a collaborative film project with students from Northern Film School (2019).

-Her research poster was awarded first prize at the Oxford Brookes Get Published conference in 2018 and outlines the findings of this personal project.
+The academic poster for this undergraduate research project was awarded first prize at the Oxford Brookes Get Published conference in 2018.